Hinsdale, New Hampshire: History

 Located beside the Connecticut River and connected to Brattleboro, Vermont, by bridge, Hinsdale contains excellent farmland, but has been a significant center of industry as well, especially in the manufacture of paper.
 In a machine shop here, George A. Long built a self-propelled steam vehicle in 1875, the Long steam tricycle, for which he received one of the nation's earliest automobile patents.
-The oldest continually-operating post office in the United States, established in 1816, is located on Main Street.
+The Hinsdale post office, located on Main Street, is the oldest continually-operating in the same building post office in the United States.

 From 1959 to 2008, the town was home to the Hinsdale Greyhound Park.
+In 2023, Geoffrey Holt, a caretaker of a mobile home park, left the town $3.8 million to be used for education, health, recreation, and culture.

 Geography

 Hinsdale is in the southwestern corner of New Hampshire, bordered to the west across the Connecticut River by Vermont and to the south by Massachusetts.
 According to the United States Census Bureau, the town has a total area of 58.7 sqkm, of which 53.1 sqkm are land and 5.5 sqkm are water, comprising 9.42% of the town.

 The highest point in town is Wantastiquet Mountain, at 1378 ft above sea level, located on the town's northern boundary and overlooking the Connecticut River and Brattleboro, Vermont, to the west.
 The entire town lies within the Connecticut River watershed, with roughly the northwestern two-thirds of town draining into small streams that feed directly into the Connecticut, and with the southeastern third of the town draining into the Ashuelot River, a major tributary of the Connecticut.

 Hinsdale is served by state routes 63 and 119.